jrfnl/clearPHP/rules/not-a-method.md

 ```

-In the above example, the `getNameSize` method is used to get information about the object (public method), and makes use of `$this`.
+In the above example, the `getNameSize()` method is used to get information about the object (public method), and makes use of `$this`.

-On the other hand, `nameLen` apply some calculations on its arguments, and return a result without affecting or making use of the local object.
+On the other hand, `nameLen()` applies some calculations on its arguments, and returns a result without affecting or making use of the local object.
 It has nothing to do with the local object.

-It is recommended to check that methods have usage of local resources (properties or methods) using `$this` or `self::` (and equivalent).
+It is recommended to check that methods use local resources (properties or methods) by using `$this` or `self::` (or equivalent).

 ## Rule Details

 This rule requires that every method makes use of the current class properties or methods.

 The following patterns are considered warnings:

 ```php
 <?php